RaspberryGuardian/raspberrygate_p3.1/00-readme.txt

 Step 1: Become root.

-Step 2: run install.sh for install udhcpd
+Step 2: run install.sh

- # install.sh
+ # ./install.sh

  or

  # bash install.sh

-/etc/udhcpd.conf will be updated.
-Shell bash is required when you run shell script in this package.
+Daemon udhcpd is also installed in this install script.
+And /etc/udhcpd.conf will be updated.
+Shell /bin/bash command is required when you run shell script of this package.

 * HOW TO TEST